Error

 By default the properties of the new error-type won't be serialised.
 So, if you want to pass a

-payload over the wire, add the [property: DataMember]
+payload over the wire, add the [property: DataMember] attribute to each member:

 public record BespokeError([property: DataMember] bool MyData)